folsomcp/specpolFlow/docs-jb/Tutorials/2-Normalizing_Tutorial.md

-# How to Normalize echelle spectra with NormPlot
+# How to Normalize echelle spectra with normPlot

 :::{Warning}
 Still under construction.
 Some commands and other details may be out of date.